openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 This module will conduct the **Fragmentation** analysis at a **user-selected observation scale**.
 This module and its option are similar to :code:`fad`, but allow the user to specify a single (or multiple) specific observation scale.
 The results are spatially explicit maps and tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Fragmentation product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Fragmentation-FADFOS.pdf>`_.

-Setup the input image
+Set up the input image
-"""""""""""""""""""""
+""""""""""""""""""""""

 .. tip::

     You can use the default dataset to test the module.
 Select the :code:`Download test dataset` button on the top of the second panel, which will add the following files to your :code:`downloads` folder:

-    -   :code:`example.tif`: 0 byte - Missing, 1 byte - Background, 2 bytes - Foreground
+    -   :code:`example.tif`: 0 bytes - Missing, 1 byte - Background, 2 bytes - Foreground
     -   :code:`clc3class.tif`: 1 byte - Agriculture, 2 bytes - Natural, 3 bytes - Developed

     .. thumbnail::  https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/test_dataset.png
-        :title: download sample dataset
+        :title: Download sample dataset
         :group: gwb-module

     Once the files are downloaded, follow the normal process using the :code:`downloads/example.tif` file (two classes).

 The first step requires reclassifying your image.
-Using the **Reclassifying** panel, select the image in your SEPAL folder.
+Using the **Reclassifying** panel, select the image in your **SEPAL folder**.

 .. attention::

-    If the image is on your local computer but not in your SEPAL folders, consider reading the `Exchange files with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html>`_ page of this documentation.
+    If the image is on your local computer but not in your **SEPAL folders**, see `Exchange files with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html>`_.

 The dropdown menus will list the discrete values of your raster input image.
 Select each class in your image and place them in one of the following categories: